cesarmoralesonya/cdk-auto-platform/.github/README.md

 - Automatically when a version tag is pushed (e.g., `1.0.46`)
 - Manually via workflow dispatch

-**Purpose:** Builds and publishes the package to GitHub Packages (PyPI-compatible registry).
+**Purpose:** Builds and publishes the package as GitHub Release artifacts.

 **What it does:**

-- Builds the Python package
+- Builds the Python package (wheel and source distribution)
-- Publishes to GitHub Packages
+- Validates the package with `twine check`
-- Creates a GitHub Release with the built distributions
+- Creates a GitHub Release with the built distributions attached
-- Uploads package artifacts
+- Uploads package artifacts for download

 **Manual trigger:**